 Fun fact: The annual Belfast Malaysian Night will also be held in the City Hall!

 Want to get some winter wear for your parents to stay warm in the cold weather?
 There are multiple clothes shops in the city centre to do your shopping.
-The most popular clothes shop among locals will be Primark as they offer cheap clothes with good quality – It has recently reopened in a new location after the disastrous fire in August.
+The most popular clothes shop among locals will be Primark as they offer budget-friendly clothes that are good quality – It has recently reopened in a new location after the disastrous fire in August.

 If your parents would like to shop for shoes, I recommend going to Marks and Spencer’s, it is my favourite shop to buy shoes - especially boots.
 It is more expensive than Primark but the quality of the shoes there are top notch and they are able to last for a few years.